PapaSimons/Randy/README.md

 **On Raspberry PI**

-Install [Raspberry Pi OS lite](https://github.com/PapaSimons/Randy/wiki#raspberry-pi-os-lite-installation) on a SD card and boot it up on your raspberry pi device.
+Install [Raspberry Pi OS lite](https://github.com/PapaSimons/Randy/wiki#raspberry-pi-os-lite-installation), or Ubuntu Server 32bit on a SD card and boot it up on your raspberry pi device.
 [ssh](https://github.com/PapaSimons/Randy/wiki#ssh-into-the-device) into the new Pi and type in the following commands to download and run the install script.

 **Note** After the installation the hostname will be 'randy' and unless you change username and password they will stay as 'pi' and 'raspberry'.